jdart1/arasan-chess/README.md

 ## Copyright, license

-Copyright 1994-2021 by Jon Dart.
+Copyright 1994-2022 by Jon Dart.
 All Rights Reserved.

 Arasan is licensed under the MIT License.
-See license.txt in the doc directory.
+See the LICENSE file.

 ## Program variants